observingClouds/schulz_et_al_JAMES_2023/README.md

 # Supplemental material to Schulz et al. (submitted)

-This repository contains the analysis scripts of Schulz et al. (submitted) and is archived at under the [DOI 10.5281/zenodo.7582494](www.doi.org/10.5281/zenodo.7582494).
+This repository contains the analysis scripts of Schulz et al. (submitted) and is archived under the [DOI 10.5281/zenodo.7582494](www.doi.org/10.5281/zenodo.7582494).

 The entire analysis can be reproduced (sufficient compute resources provided) with